MR

 Can I start an online business without registering?

-As a sole proprietor, you may operate legally without registering the company.
-However, to use a business name, you must first register it with your local, provincial authority and the Business Names Act as an official business entity.
+However, to use a business name, you must first register it with your local and provincial authority and the Business Names Act as an official business entity.

-You must register your business name with the Ontario government within 60 days of opening.
 You are exempt from this requirement by using your name for the business.
 However, adding another word requires registering the name.

 What happens if you don’t register your business?